pubtech-ai/solo-cmp/README.md

 {
     uiConstructor: uiConstructor,
     isDebugEnabled: true, // Debug flag that enable and disable the debug method of LoggerService, this feature should help you to debug some 'bugs'.
-    cmpConfig: {// Store that object inside the CmpConfigurationProvider service that can be used by your plugin.
     isAmp: true, // This feature is experimental it will dispatch some specific events to implement the AMP version of your CMP.
     onConsentAds: () => {
         // Execute some logic when the consents are already present or the user has given his consent.
-           },
     },
     supportedLanguages: ['it', 'en'], // Here you specify all the languages that your CMP supports and consequently the case in which a certain language is not supported will be automatically handled and there will be a fallback to 'en'
     userLanguage: navigator.language.split('-', 2)[0], // Here you specify the user language, only 2 chars.